 To request a repeat prescription, please follow the guidelines and choose the right option for you.

-Please allow 72 hours (Three working days), excluding bank holidays, for your prescription request to be processed.
+Please allow 48 hours (two working days), excluding bank holidays, for your prescription request to be processed.

 We do not accept repeat prescription requests over the phone.